 - Once you selected the application.
-You can delete it using the following ways based on the type of the application.
+You can delete it using the following ways based on the type of application.

 If it’s inside a folder, then you can use the uninstaller that is bundled with it.
 You need to open the uninstaller and follow the onscreen instructions to remove the program.

-If it is a standalone program then you can just click and drag the program towards the Trash Icon or press the Command+Delete key.
+If it is a standalone program then you can just click and drag the program toward the Trash Icon or press the Command+Delete key.
 This will move the program from the system to the Trash.